Albertus Magnus College

 Accreditation by the New England Commission of Higher Education is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

 Inquiries regarding the accreditation status by the Commission should be directed

 to the administrative staff of the institution.
 Individuals may also contact:

 3 Burlington Woods Drive, Suite 100,

 (781) 425 7785

-Albertus Magnus College has received specialized accreditation for its Master of Arts in Art Therapy program through the American Art Therapy Association, located in Alexandria, Virginia.
+Albertus Magnus College has received initial accreditation for its Master of Arts in Art Therapy program through the Commission of Allied Health Education Programs (CAAHEP).
+CAAHEP's accreditation standards are established by CAAHEP, the Accreditation Council for Art Therapy Education (ACATE) and the American Art Therapy Association (AATA).

 Albertus Magnus College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE:

 - Bachelor of Science in Accounting